nikohobart/Hive/README.md

 # Hive
-A distributed computing framework loosely based on Ray and Dask.
+A distributed, task-parallel framework for Python applications

 ## Structure